 Our responsibility is to express an opinion on compliance for each of the City's major federal programs based on our addir of the types of compliance requirements referred to above.
-We conducted on radii of compliance in accordance with audiing standards generally accorption in the United States of America; this standards applicable to financial audits contained in Government Auditing Standards, issued by the Comproller General of the United States; and had it requirements of Tile 2.1.S.
-Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Field 2.1.S.
-Code of Federal Auditing Standards attadards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether and beforming such the types of compliance requirements for Field to collar neosonable assurance about whether encompliance with the types of compliance enginements for about the valit to obtain reasonable assurance about whether and performing such other procedures are condeabasis, vidence about the City's compliance with those requirements federal program occurred.
-An audit includes examining, on a text shalls, vidence about the City's compliance with those requirements federal program occurred.
-An audit includes examining, on a text shalls, vidence about the City's compliance with those requirements federal program occurred.
-An audit includes examining, on a text shalls, vidence about the City's compliance with those requirements for the forming such other procedures about shalls.
+We conducted on radii of compliance in accordance with audiing standards generally accorption in the United States of America; this standards applicable to financial audits contained in Government Auditing Standards, issued by the Comproller General of the United States; and the addir requirements of Tile 20.
+S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Tile 20.
+S. Code of Federal Auditing Standards attadards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether and beforming such the types of compliance requirements for Federal Auditing Standards.
+Those attadards and the Uniform Guidance require that we plan and perform the audit to coltain reasonable assurance about whether encompliance with the types of compliance enginements for reduce about the City's compliance with these federal program occurred.
+An audit includes examining, on a text basis, evidence about the City's compliance with those requirements federal program occurred.
+An audit includes examining, on a text basis, evidence about the City's compliance with those federal program occurred.
+An audit includes examining, on a text basis, widence about the City's compliance with those requirements federal program occurred.
+An audit includes examining, on a text basis, widence about the City's compliance with those requirements.